 How to Report a Car Accident in Utah: A Clear, Step-By-Step Guide

 Right after a crash, most people feel shaken and unsure.
-Your first priority must be keeping everyone safe, then you must report the accident in the correct way.
+Your priority must be keeping everyone safe, so you must report the accident in the correct way.
 In Utah, certain crashes must be reported to the police.
 Insurance also has rules on when and how to notify them.

 This guide walks you through each step in plain language.
 You will learn when to call the police, how to report to your insurance, where to get your report, and what comes next.
 If you were hurt, you will also see why speaking with a car accident injury attorney Utah drivers trust can protect your rights.